kheppenstall/bike-share/README.md

 Be sure to normalize the table(s) that you build to hold this information, and to use restful routes.
 At the end of this iteration, you should be able to view an index of all stations, view a page for a single station, create a station, edit a station, and delete a station from either the index or the show pages.

-*QUESTION: do we want to delete the normalize piece here?
-Is taking the city name out of this table overkill?*

 ### Iteration 2

 Create a seed file in your `/db` directory and add the `station.csv` file to your `/db/csv/` directory.
 When you run `ruby db/seed.rb` your development database should be populated with the information from the `station.csv` file.
 Your index should include a total of seventy stations.